• Skip to primary navigation

 •

-A few years ago we realized that we were spending over $1200 a month of food in order to eat real food.
-For our budget that just wasn't a real sustainable option for eating well!
+A few years ago we realized that we were spending over $1200 a month on food in order to eat real food.
+For our budget that just wasn’t a real sustainable option for eating well!

 After a few months of spending that much on fresh, organic foods, we would be out of money and end up eating convenience foods or “junk” foods because they were cheap.
 Then we’d start feeling horrible and getting sick and we’d go back to spending all our money on real food…